Basenji Information worth knowing

 Sun worshipper Azande Cosmo and Angori

 To better understand and to interpret their behavior, I started to research their natural expression as well as their special needs.
 I attempted to interpret their behavior correctly and therefore had to learn the Basenji Language.
 My advice is a demand to all Basenji companion, please learn the Basenji language to avoid misunderstanding.
 That's very helpful in addition to share a species-appropriate life with Basenjis.
 A better understanding of the dogs leads to a better and more relaxed coexistence.
 Basenji owners can communicate appropriate to the Basenjis if they use the Basenji language.
-Especially with Basenjis and their pronounced pack behavior this reinforces the bonds.
+It furthers cohesion and mutual respect, especially with the distinct pack behavior of Basenjis.